 5. Edit carefully: When a poorly written or grossly unoriginal article gets through the editing stages and gets published, this would say so much about the incompetence of the whole board, from the editor-in-chief down to the very last member of his staff.
 Be very meticulous and don’t be afraid to return or reject any work that warrants revision and rejection.

 These are the most common types of newspapers in circulation today:

-2. Broadsheet: The tabloid’s a more serious counterpart, the broadsheet is the go-to format for most publications.
-Broadsheets have come to be associated with a more demanding and authoritative writing style to the dissemination of news and follows stricter writing standards.
+2. Broadsheet: Considered to be the tabloid’s more serious counterpart, the broadsheet is the go-to format for most publications.
+Broadsheets have come to be associated with a more demanding and authoritative writing style to the dissemination of news and follow stricter writing standards.

 FAQs On Newspapers